Jay Schroeder: Early life and college

+NFL career

+Washington Redskins

+Schroeder was selected in third round of the 1984 NFL draft with the 83rd overall pick by the Washington Redskins.
+He sat his rookie year behind veteran Joe Theismann.

-Schroeder replaced injured Joe Theismann in a Monday Night Football game against the New York Giants on November 18, 1985.
+Schroeder replaced an injured Theismann in a Monday Night Football game against the New York Giants (in what would be Theismann's final game of his career) on November 18, 1985.
 Schroeder's first pass after Theismann was taken off the field was a 43-yard completion to Art Monk.
 The Redskins came close to a touchdown after the catch, but a fumble by John Riggins inside the five yard line was recovered by Lawrence Taylor.
-Washington eventually won the game, 23–21.
+Washington eventually won the game, 23–21, with Schroeder throwing the game winning touchdown pass.

 Schroeder led the Redskins to a 4–1 record after that game.
-He gained the starting spot on the Redskins for the 1986 NFL season, and led them to a 12–4 record while throwing for a then team record 4,109 passing yards, a team record which stood for 29 years, but he remains the third all time leader in single season passing for Washington.
+He gained the starting spot on the Redskins for the 1986 NFL season, and led them to a 12–4 record while throwing for a then team record 4,109 passing yards, a team record which stood for 29 years, but he remains the third all-time leader in single season passing for Washington.
+It would be the only time in his career that he threw over 3,000 yards in a season.
 He led Washington to the NFC title game where they were shut out 17–0 by the New York Giants.
+In a sign of things to come, Schroeder, seeing backup Doug Williams getting on the field (as told by Joe Gibbs), shooed him away during the NFC Championship loss.

 The following season, Schroeder suffered a separated shoulder in the first game against the Philadelphia Eagles and was replaced by Doug Williams.
-Williams disliked Schroeder for pointedly waving him off the field when head coach Joe Gibbs thought Schroeder had been injured and sent Williams in as a precaution.
-Schroeder returned that season, but was continually nagged by the injury, allowing the more popular Williams to gain the starting position for the Redskins' playoff run.

-Williams led the Redskins to a championship victory that year in Super Bowl XXII.
-Schroeder was traded the following season for Raiders tackle Jim Lachey, who proved to be a perennial Pro Bowl player for the Redskins.
-Schroeder spent five seasons with the Raiders.
-In 1990, he led Los Angeles to the AFC championship where the Raiders lost to the Buffalo Bills 51–3 as Schroeder threw five interceptions.

-Todd Marinovich replaced him for one regular season and one playoff contest in the 1991 season, and Jeff Hostetler arrived in 1993 after Schroeder was waived.
+The two never got along, with Williams stating that Schroeder had an ego problem, especially after making the Pro Bowl, which got worse when he was benched for Williams, who described him as such: "I don't think there was a hat in America that could have fit his head."
+The 1987 strike proved to be a bewildering one, as three games were played by replacement players before Williams and company returned.
+Schroeder would start all but one of the regular season games the rest of the season, but was continually nagged by the injury, allowing the more popular Williams to gain the starting position for the Redskins' playoff run; in total, the season saw five quarterback changes (not counting the strike players) that saw Schroeder go 8–2 as a starter that year (with four starts where he threw under 20 passes) but make no playoff starts.